Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 What Are Timber Dimensions?

-- Tree size and log diameter
+- Tree size and log diameter—what can actually be sawn from the tree

-- Regional standards and codes
+- Regional standards and grading rules—which vary quite a bit internationally

 Nominal vs Actual Timber Dimensions